shipyardapp/Shipyard-Documentation/docs/data-packages/dbt-core/dbt-core-day-1.md

 ### Create Tables in Redshift

-1. Navigate into Redshift and to the query editor.
+1. Navigate into Redshift and use the navigation menu to go to the query editor.
 2. Create new schema for our sample data named `soccer` by running this query:

 ```sql